jdferreira/data-processing-book/en/module5.md

 Again, run the code, observe the output, and open the `selected2.csv` in Excel or in a text editor.

-7. Replace the previous code so it selects pathways containing at most 10 enzymes.
+7. Replace the previous code so it selects pathways containing more than 500 enzymes.
 Tip: use the built-in function `len`.
 The documentation for this function can be found in <https://docs.python.org/2/library/functions.html#len>